GED, HiSET, and TASC are exams that allow adult students, who never finished high school, get their High School Equivalency Credential.

-In January 2014, GED Testing Service released the latest edition of the GED® program.
-Through this program, adults who never finished high school have the chance to earn a HSE (high school equivalency) credential which is all across America accepted just like a high school diploma by practically all institutions of higher learning, government agencies, and employers.
+This credential is all across America accepted just like a high school diploma by practically all institutions of higher learning, government agencies, and employers.

-in January 2016, The passing score on each of the four GED sub-tests was reduced from 150 to 145.
+The GED test is only offered on a computer.
+The passing score on each of the four GED sub-tests is 145 points.
 Read all about it here.

 HiSET and TASC